uygurugurlu/K-means-cluster/README.md

 # K-means-cluster
-The manual implementation of K means cluster algorithm on iris dataset
+The manual implementation of K means cluster algorithm on iris dataset using python